hbctraining/scRNA-seq_online/lessons/09_merged_SC_marker_identification.md

 ## Learning Objectives:

-* Understand how to determine markers of individual clusters
+* Describe how to determine markers of individual clusters
-* Understand the iterative processes of clustering and marker identification
+* Discuss the iterative processes of clustering and marker identification

 # Single-cell RNA-seq marker identification